Chapter 2: Fireball

 My two companions were silent, taking in the information and no doubt tucking it away in their memory for any other person who might ask.
 Another thing about being in this metallic compound was that there were no secrets.
 Everybody knew everybody else's business but no one cared too much, because by everyone knowing everything, it brought us all outcasts closer together.
 It felt like family, because only your family knew everything about you—the good and the bad.
 But I don't mean that we're all a very big, cliché, happy family.
 We have our bad family members, but we learn to tolerate and deal with them as a real family does.
 We all face everything together.

 The last door, the door to the RH, opened and our foursome stepped in.
 Dr. Patricia Green saw us and ushered us in.
 She was all the Xenos' favorite Observer.
 She was the compound's medical doctor, who took care of all the Xenos when they were injured.
 She was the kindest Observer that worked in the IEG—the only one who actually seemed to care and connect with the Xenos.
 Each and every one of us were like her children, even insisting that we call her 'Mom' within the RH, which I had done since I was a little girl when I had my first visit with her.
 She was pained to see us suffer during the experiments, but she remained working because she felt that she could provide us with all the love and affection that no one gave us here.
-And she knew that she could never help us in escape and all of us accepted that she was incapable of helping us escape.
+And she knew that she could never help us to escape, though, and all of us accepted that.
+We didn't want her to risk that anyways.
 We loved her because she thought of us.
 She possessed kind, sparkling, brown eyes and short, light brown hair.
 Her small nose and delicate face-shape was a person to envy to all who ever saw her.
 She was the epitome of perfection.

 She led us to a private room at the back.
 The Recovery Hall had previously been just the Recovery Room, having used to been just a single room until "Mom" argued that she needed more space to treat us all.
 And since we were sent on missions for the benefit of the country we deserved better accommodations when we're injured.
 She had won and received a whole hall to treat the Xenos that had been previously used for just storage.
 Since then, it was nicknamed the RH since Recovery Hall was just too much to say.